finos/legend-engine/README.md

 ## Development setup

-- This applications uses Maven 3.6+ and JDK 11.
-Simply run `mvn install` to compile.
+- This application uses Maven 3.6+ and JDK 11.
+Run `mvn install` to compile.
-- In order to start the server, please use the `Main` class `org.finos.legend.engine.server.Server` with the parameters: `server legend-engine-server/src/test/resources/org/finos/legend/engine/server/test/userTestConfig.json`.
+- To start the server, please use the `Main` class `org.finos.legend.engine.server.Server` with the parameters: `server legend-engine-config/legend-engine-server/legend-engine-server-http-server/src/test/resources/org/finos/legend/engine/server/test/userTestConfig.json`.
-- You can test by trying http://127.0.0.1:6300 in a web browser.
+- You can test by trying http://127.0.0.1:6300 on a web browser.
 The swagger page can be accessed at http://127.0.0.1:6300/api/swagger

-> Given the size of the project, developers should consider using paralellism to speed up build times, given enough RAM is provided.
+> Given the size of the project, developers should consider using parallelism to speed up build times, given enough RAM is provided.
 > In IntelliJ IDEA, this can be done by setting `Thread Count` (in `Preferences > Build, Execution, Deployment > Build Tools > Maven`) and `Shared build process heap size (Mbytes)` (in `Preferences > Build, Execution, Deployment > Compiler > Java Compiler`).
 > For example, setting `Thread Count` to `4` and `Shared build process heap size (Mbytes)` to `30000` can significantly reduce build times, you need to fine-tune this to match your machine's specs.
 >
-> ⚠️ It's also important to disable `Clear output directory on rebuild` in `Preferences > Build, Execution, Deployment > Complier` as this blows away generated resources needed for running the servers from the IDE.
+> ⚠️ It's also important to disable the `Clear output directory on rebuild` in `Preferences > Build, Execution, Deployment > Complier` as this removes generated resources needed to run the servers from the IDE.

 ### Starting Pure IDE

 If you're making changes to the `Pure` codebase, it's highly recommended that you also spin up our `Pure IDE` application:

-- In order to start the server, please use the `Main` class `org.finos.legend.engine.ide.PureIDELight` with the parameters: `server legend-engine-pure-ide-light/src/main/resources/ideLightConfig.json`.
+- To start the server, please use the `Main` class `org.finos.legend.engine.ide.PureIDELight` with the parameters: `server legend-engine-pure/legend-engine-pure-ide/legend-engine-pure-ide-light-http-server/src/main/resources/ideLightConfig.json`.
 - You can now access the IDE at http://127.0.0.1:9200/ide in a web browser.

 ## Roadmap